-• Wait for notification of practice approval from the District.
-Approval notices will be sent by letter.
+Wait for notification of practice approval from the District.
+Approval notices will be given to the applicant

 3. Design Review

 - For engineered practices- Following approval, the City will review the design from the engineer.
 The participant shall wait for the District to notify them of design approval before starting any work. - For non-engineered practices- Following approval, the participant shall wait for the District to notify them of design approval before starting any work.